aurotripathy/ssd-spacenet/spacenet/README.md

 `251994
 `

-## Test to see if the Bounding Boxes are being generated correctly
+## Test to see if the bounding boxes are being generated correctly.
 `cd spacement/utilities/python/`
 `overlay.py`

 You should see the image below.
+The white boxes represent the contours and the black boxes represent the bounding boxes.
-THe black bounding boxes are used for training.
+The black bounding boxes are used for training.

 <p align="center">
 <img src="./utilities/python/Screenshot-of-bb-overlay.png" alt="Results" width="600px">
 </p>

+## Generate the Pascal VOC-Compatible Annotation File

+`gen-pascalvoc-format.py`

+This script will read all the images and the corresponding annotations and generate an Pascal VOC-compatible annotation file.